Evan-Coleman/Navius/workspace_migration/roadmap/45-workspace-migration-updated.md

 2. Targeted testing of specific implementations
 3. Simplified dependency management
 4. Reduced binary size for minimal configurations

+We've made significant improvements to our architecture with the implementation of:

+1. Transaction savepoints for complex database operations
+2. Redis caching for improved performance
+3. Messaging system interfaces that provide pub/sub functionality

 ## Spring-rs Integration